 Osteopathy is a highly successful method of treating pain and functional impairment.
 After taking a thorough case history and examining your body, your osteopath will create a diagnosis and treatment plan.
 Osteopaths combine message therapy, joint manipulation, mobilisations and stretching of your muscles to relieve you from your aches, spasms and feelings of stiffness.
 Your osteopath will also provide you with specific exercises and give you advice for the best posture to adopt at home, in the office or at night during sleep.

-• Rotator cuff tears (the muscles that surround the shoulder joint) are very common and often found in people with no pain at all.
+• Muscle tears (such as the rotator cuff) are so common they're often found in people with no pain at all.

 An in-depth exploration of your problem, how it came about, and how it is affecting your life.